H322/Track3-module1/README.md

 JobSatisfaction, HoursPerWeek, Salary, StackOverflowSatisfaction, and CareerSatisfaction are numerical features used to predict HoursPerWeek.

-We fitted a linear regression model with L2 and L1 regularization to prevent overfitting problem and can interperate the relation between the taget variable and independent variables.
-The r-squared score for our model is:  0.0961797787407.
+We fitted a linear regression to predict the HoursPerWeek.
+The fitted model can explain about 9 percent of the variance.
+By only including numerical variables we can get better results that shows the numerical features that we used are more related to predict HoursPerWeek.

+### Acknowledgements
+For this project we Stack Overflow Annual Developer Survey: https://insights.stackoverflow.com/survey/2017#developer-profile-_-specific-developer-types